UPHL-BioNGS/Grandeur/README.md

 - `params.blobtools` needs to be set to `true`
   - `params.blobtools = 'true'`
-- `params.blast_db` must be set to the directory with the blast nt database
+- `params.blast_db` must be set to the directory with the blast database
   - `params.blast_db = '<blast nt database directory'`
   - `params.blast_db = 'blast_db'` in the example
+- `params.local_db_type` must be set to the type of blast database that is being used
+  - `params.local_db_type = 'nt'` in the example

+* at UPHL, we use the 'ref_prok_rep_genomes' blast database instead of 'nt'

 ### The directory where the results will be located
 A directory will produce files at `'grandeur'` in where the command was inputted, but this can also be adjusted with 'params.outdir' or '--outdir'.